spryker/spryker-docs/docs/scos/dev/technology-partner-guides/201811.0/payment-partners/amazon-pay/obtaining-an-amazon-order-reference-and-information-about-shipping-addresses.md

 The first of them to use is `onOrderReferenceCreate` which provides an Amazon order reference id.

-This ID is a unique identifier of the order, created on Amazon's side and is required Amazon Pay API calls.
+This ID is a unique identifier of the order, created on Amazon's side and is required Handling orders with Amazon Pay API calls.

 Other important callbacks are `onAddressSelect` and `onPaymentSelect`.
 These callbacks are triggered after selecting shipment address information and payment method respectively.
 Callbacks are client-side notifications that an event has happened.

-Use the Amazon Pay API to retrieve data and run order operations.
+Use the Handling orders with Amazon Pay API to retrieve data and run order operations.